Hellblade: Senua's Sacrifice: Casting, filming and recording

 The helmet capturing Juergens' expressions and voice was provided to the team by Technoprops.
 The team opted to feature only two cameras on the helmet, as they felt that having four would be too uncomfortable for Juergens and impact her performance.
 The audio recording device was the most expensive part of the setup, and was placed around Juergens' forehead to avoid recording breathing sounds.
 Because all of Juergens' audio was recorded live, the team could not give her indications or reminders directly, or play music she would synchronize her performance with.
 For this reason, pre-recorded audio notes by Antoniades and excerpts from the soundtrack would be played at the same time on headphones both he and Juergens would wear, so they could act accordingly and in synchronization with each other.

 To feature the voices in Senua's head in a way that would be realistic regarding actual people suffering auditory hallucinations, the team, based on descriptions by Professor Charles Fernyhough, an expert on the subject, recorded several actors using binaural recording that also records the 3D position of sound, so the voices would sound as close or distant as the actors were to the microphone, replicating the way human ears perceive sounds.
 The team then invited voice hearers to listen to the result in order to give them feedback for future recordings.
+Abbi Greenland and Helen Goalen, both founding members of British theatre company RashDash, were ultimately cast as the voices, known as the Furies, a role they would reprise in the game's sequel.
 The original score for the game was composed by David García and Andy LaPlegua; the song "Just Like Sleep" by Passarella Death Squad is played during the final battle, and the song "Illusion" by VNV Nation plays during the ending credits.